arh-eu/gds-csharp-sdk/README.md

     // Sets the ping-poing interval (in seconds) for the builder to be used when instantiating the client (used to keep the connection alive).
 Greater than 0.
     AsyncGDSClientBuilder WithPingPongInterval(int value);

+    // Sets whether the GDS should send its replies on the same connection as the original login was sent on.
+This can make attachment requests be unable to be served if set to true, as if the connection is dropped before the GDS can retrieve the binary it cannot send it later.
+Additionally, the client only receives Document8 messages pushed by the GDS (based on the output rights) if its value is false.
+    AsyncGDSClientBuilder WithServeOnTheSameConnection(bool value);

-    // Sets the certificate for the builder to be used when instantiating the client (used in TLS communication) AsyncGDSClientBuilder WithCertificate(X509Certificate2 value);
+    // Sets the certificate for the builder to be used when instantiating the client (used in TLS communication).
+    AsyncGDSClientBuilder WithCertificate(X509Certificate2 value);

     // Builds the client using the values previously specified.